Skip to content

 Cellular modules (Quectel, u-blox, Sierra Wireless, etc.) are typically certified FCC + PTCRB.
 FCC certification covers Parts 22, 24, 27 by bands.
 PTCRB adds acceptance by North American mobile operators.

-Electronic display of FCC ID via menu accessible in ≤ 3 clicks from main product menu.
+Electronic display of FCC ID via menu accessible in ≤ 3 steps from main product menu.
 Admitted since 2014 for products with screen.
 Conditions documented in KDB 784748.
 A physical label remains mandatory on packaging.

 Sources & references